tansudasli/advanced-js/README.md

 for most of the ts files,

-- [x] just `tsc oop-interface.ts && node oop-interface.js` or use IDE run
+- [x] just `tsc interfaces.ts && node interfaces.js` or use IDE run

 if there is need for index.html file, then